enzymejs/enzyme/docs/future/compatibility.md

 ## Motivation

-This proposal is attempting to address a hand full of pain points that Enzyme has been suspect to for quite a while.
+This proposal is attempting to address a handful of pain points that Enzyme has been subject to for quite a while.
 This proposal has resulted mostly [#715](https://github.com/airbnb/enzyme/issues/715), and a resulting discussion among core maintainers of this project.

 The desired results of this proposal are the following: